Blogs/MVP Development

 Once an MVP confirms real market demand, the next step is evolving it into a Minimum Marketable Product (MMP).

-Key Traits of an MMP:
+Key traits of an MMP:

-• Includes onboarding, help support, analytics, and billing
+• Includes onboarding, support, analytics, and billing

-• Aligns with marketing and sales goals
+• Aligned with marketing and sales goals

-MVP vs MMP: Differences That Matter in 2026
+MVP vs MMP: Key Differences

 AspectMVPMMP